larsmichael/BowlingGame/README.md

 bool IsSpare();
 ```

-tells whether the frame is registered as a strike or a spare.
+tell whether the frame is registered as a strike or a spare.

 The solution is inspired by (but more advanced than) the [Bowling Game Kata](http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata) by Uncle Bob Martin.